What are Barriers to Access in Healthcare?

 Patient Education and Attitudes

 Regardless of how affordable healthcare is, if a prospective patient is unwilling to seek it out because they are misinformed as to the nature and severity of their own condition, then their needs will remain unmet and their condition may worsen.
-A qualitative study published in the Journal of General Internal Medicine reported that 12.2% of participants stated they avoided doctor’s visits because they believed that their symptoms would improve on their own.
+A qualitative study published in the Journal of General Internal Medicine reported that 12.2% of participants stated they avoided healthcare professionals visits like primary care, because they believed that their symptoms would improve on their own.
 This effect is compounded when the patient’s symptoms are generic, like nausea and fatigue.
 What may be a serious illness (i.e., gastric cancer) is often dismissed as a more commonplace one.

 General Accessibility and Availability Barriers